MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

 Modern authentication is an umbrella term for a combination of authentication and authorization methods, as well as some security measures that rely on access policies that you may already be familiar with.
 It includes:

-- **Authentication methods**: Multi-factor Authentication; Client Certificate-based authentication; and the Active Directory Authentication Library ( [ADAL](https://technet.microsoft.com/en-us/library/mt710548.aspx)).
+- **Authentication methods**: Multi-factor Authentication; Client Certificate-based authentication.

 - **Authorization methods**: Microsoft's implementation of Open Authorization (OAuth).